 Tshabalala Self (b.
 1990, New York, NY) is a painter who lives and works in the New York tri-state area.
 Self is a Visiting Artist in Residence of Studio Arts at Bard College.
 Recent solo projects and shows include “Sounding Board” at the Performa 2021 Biennial, NYC; “Tschabalala Self: By My Self” at the Baltimore Museum of Art, Balitmore, MD; and “Tschabalala Self: Out of Body” at the ICA Boston, Boston, MA.
 Self has artworks in many public and private collections, including the Brooklyn Museum, Solomon R. Guggenheim Museum, Whitney Museum of American Art, Studio Museum in Harlem, and the New Museum.
 She holds a BA in Studio Arts from Bard College and a MFA in Painting and Printmaking from Yale School of Art.

 We strive to make our programs as accessible as possible.
-For full accessibility information, including services available by request, please click here.
+Learn more about accessibility at the New Museum, including services available by request.

 Help us improve our website by taking a 5-minute survey with a chance to win $100!Take Survey